Amplifying Queer Voices: Mental Health and Tobacco Use Stories

 Subscribe to our newsletter to stay up-to-date on tobacco-related news and advocacy opportunities.

-For more information on how to join the We Breathe Advisory Committee, or your local tobacco control coalition, please contact Isaias Guzman at iguzman@health-access.org.
+For more information on how to get involved, please contact Ryan Oda at roda@health-access.org.

 In Cathedral City, the project aims to reduce secondhand smoke exposure in outdoor dining and bar establishments.
 Advocating for healthier environments will include participation from community members in delivering educational materials to policymakers, collecting data and participating in media activities to increase awareness.
 In Coachella, this project aims to work with community members to reduce the availability of mentholated and flavored tobacco products that are often starter products for youth.
 In order to fight back against the current vaping epidemic it is important to advocate for stronger tobacco control laws.
 Additionally, the project will focus on increasing awareness about tobacco related health disparities and provide networking and skill building opportunities for the LGBTQ community.